jeyanthis/performance/README.md

-# Jmeter Performance Script
+# Jmeter Performance Scripts Overview

-The test lives in the following repo: https://github.com/clearstorydata/performance The code in the repo can be built via the following Jenkins job: http://jenkins.clearstorydata.com/view/Performance/job/performance.release/
+The tests live in the following repo: https://github.com/clearstorydata/performance The code in the repo can be built via the following Jenkins job: http://jenkins.clearstorydata.com/view/Performance/job/performance.release/
-The test can be run via the following Jenkins job: http://jenkins.clearstorydata.com/view/Performance/job/performance.run/
+The tests can be run via the following Jenkins job: http://jenkins.clearstorydata.com/view/Performance/job/performance.run/

+## 2 Scripts
+e2e_data_steward_test.jmx: This script validates loging in as a data_steward and navigating to most of the pages of our app including Home Page, Data Sets List Page, DYML page, Groups page, Admin Page, Stories List page and Story page. viewer_script.jmx: This script validates loging in as a viewer and navigating to Storyboards list page and Storyboard Summay page.

 ## Built Parameters